-This project was similar in vein to SaveAnElf.com, but instead of protecting fictitious characters we would work to protect real people, people we loved and cared about.
+This project was similar in vein to SaveAnElf.com, but instead of humorously protecting fictitious characters we would work to protect real people, people we loved and cared about.

 We had quickly established significant brand traction, and political organizations were reaching out to us.
-This influx in influence led to us receiving numerous letters from soldiers sharing their support for our efforts.
+This influx of influence led to us receiving numerous letters from soldiers sharing their support for our efforts.
 At this point, the traction created a sense of obligation in us to continue this forum where we would expose those that sought to use our soldiers as a political football for their own benefits.

 By any means of measurable success, this was the peak of our journey.

-A Destructive Eco System
+A Destructive Eco-System

 On the surface level, it appeared to our own audience, that what we were doing was noble and great.